ONLINE HELP

 The MVP RAD also generates 2 classes of the "Model" layer, specific to the project:

-• MMyExampleFile: class reflecting the business data.
+• MMyExampleFile: class reflecting business data.
 In this example, this class directly "maps" the structure of database "MyExampleFile" file (via the "mapping" attribute).

 The MVP RAD also generates 2 classes of the "Presenter" layer, specific to the project.